How Does Google Ads Work?

-And when it comes to promotion, Google Ads is one of the most obvious choices.
-In 2017, Google generated $94.9 billion in total digital ad revenue worldwide, which is an increase of 20.15% over last year, according to Statista:
+Google Ads is one of the most obvious choices for marketers for paid advertising and promotions.
+In 2021, Google generated $209.49 billion in total digital ad revenue worldwide, which is an increase of 17.55% over last year, according to Statista:

-Google AdWords is Google’s online advertising program, the program allows you to create online ads to reach audiences that are interested in the products and services you offer.
-The AdWords platform runs on pay-per-click (PPC) advertising i.e. you have to pay every time a visitor clicks your ad.
+Google Ads is Google’s online advertising platform that allows you to create online ads to reach audiences who are interested in the products and services you offer.
+The platform runs on pay-per-click (PPC) advertising i.e., you have to pay every time a visitor clicks your ad.

-Marketers rely on Google AdWords as a promotion platform because it allows them to:
+Marketers rely on Google Ads as a promotion platform because it allows them to:

 - Advertise to a local and global audience